-Ben is a versatile multi-instrumentalist, composer, arranger, and educator whose musical approach is dynamic and improvisatory.
-With a background rooted in classical, jazz, and folk traditions, his music offers a fusion of traditional and modern elements.
-Primarily a performer, Ben composes and arranges music for a variety of musical settings.
+Ben is a versatile multi-instrumentalist, composer/arranger, and educator whose musical approach is dynamic and improvisatory.
+With roots in classical, jazz, folk, and world traditions, his music offers a fusion of the traditional and the modern.
+Primarily a performer, Ben composes and arranges music for a vast array of ensembles and musical settings.

-A native of Dallas, Texas, Ben Weldy began his musical training at age 7 with piano lessons in which he was encouraged to improvise freely.
-He took up both French Horn and guitar at age 11, began composing at 14, and played his first professional gig a year later.
-He was soon performing as principal Horn in various orchestras and wind ensembles, including the Greater Dallas Youth Orchestra and a member of the Bravura Wind Ensemble.
-Ben led a variety of chamber groups and created a French Horn quartet that performed both original and standard repertoire.
-As a self-taught guitarist, his adolescence also consisted of leading jazz rhythm sections, performing with various bands, rock/jazz fusion projects and - above all - satisfying his appetite for improvised performance.
+A native of Dallas, Texas, Ben Weldy began his musical training at age 7 with piano, and his teacher encouraged him to improvise freely.
+He took up both French horn and guitar at 11, began composing, and played his 1st paying orchestra gig at 12.
+He performed as Principal Horn with various wind ensembles and orchestras, including the Greater Dallas Youth Orchestra, and with the Bravura Wind Ensemble.
+He led a variety of chamber groups, and founded a horn quartet that performed both original and standard repertoire.
+A self-taught guitarist, Ben also led jazz rhythm sections, performed in original rock/jazz fusion projects, among other country and pop bands, – always creating opportunity for improvised performance.

-Today Ben performs regularly throughout Texas and beyond as a solo artist and with various jazz, folk/traditional, Celtic, and other music groups.
-He performs weekly across DFW, teaches private lessons and has been a music clinician for various North Texas school districts.
-A versatile artist, collaborator, composer and arranger, Ben's creativity is centered upon emphasizing 'play' in music.
+Today Ben performs regularly as a soloist, and as a leader of various folk/traditional, Celtic, jazz, classical, and other chamber ensembles.
+He maintains a private music studio, is an active composer/arranger, and has been a music clinician for various North Texas school districts.
+A versatile artist and collaborator, Ben's creativity is centered upon emphasizing 'play' in music.